 Annual Nitrogen Oxides Figures

-- Annual NOₓ emissions have declined dramatically under the ARP, CAIR, and CSAPR programs, with the majority of reductions coming from coal-fired units.
+- Annual NOₓ emissions have declined dramatically under the ARP, CAIR, and CSAPR programs, with most reductions coming from coal-fired units.
 These reductions have occurred while electricity generation has remained relatively stable since 2000.

 - These emission reductions are a result of an overall increase in the environmental efficiency at affected sources as power generators installed controls, ran their controls year-round, switched to lower emitting fuels, or otherwise reduced their NOₓ emissions.
 These trends are discussed further in Chapter 1.